 First, quartz is very important rock-forming mineral.
 It occurs in many igneous rocks, especially granite.
 It is also very common component of many metamorphic rocks (quartzite containing little else than quartz).
 And finally, quartz is a major component of sedimentary rocks, especially sandstone.
-As these rocks weather, quartz crystals are liberated as sand grains.
+As these rocks weather and disintegrate, quartz crystals are liberated as sand grains.
 Another reason why quartz is so widespread in sand is its extreme resistance to weathering.
 Weakly acidic rain water does not dissolve it effectively and it is also fairly resistant to abrasion.

 First group contains such widespread minerals as feldspar (more than 50% of the Earth’s crust is composed of feldspars), pyroxene (11% of the crust), and amphibole (5%).
 They are all mineral groups with a varying chemical composition, unlike quartz, which is a single mineral with definite and very simple chemical composition (SiO2).
 These minerals, when attacked by weathering agents, relatively quickly disintegrate and they mostly become particles of clay.
 If we imagine granite, a typical and widespread igneous rock, roughly one third of it is composed of quartz and two thirds is feldspar.
 When granite disintegrates, quartz becomes sand grains and feldspars are turned to clay.
 That is the very reason why we have so much of these two sediments and their usually unpleasant mixture with water which we call mud.

 Second group consists of sand minerals that are quite unimportant in rocks but remain in sand fraction for a very long time.
 Such minerals are for example zircon, tourmaline and rutile.
-The list of some pretty common sand-forming minerals is something like this: olivine (least resistant), pyroxene, andalusite, sillimanite, amphibole, epidote, sphene (titanite), kyanite, staurolite, chlorite, spinel, garnet, apatite, rutile, tourmaline, zircon.
-Olivine disintegrates so quickly that we don’t know consolidated sediments older than Quaternary (last few million years) that contain it, while zircon grains are the oldest minerals ever found on Earth.
+Here are some sand-forming minerals: olivine (least resistant), pyroxene, andalusite, sillimanite, amphibole, epidote, sphene (titanite), kyanite, staurolite, chlorite, spinel, garnet, apatite, rutile, tourmaline, zircon.
+Olivine disintegrates so quickly that we don’t know consolidated sediments older than Quaternary (last few million years) that contain it while zircon grains are the oldest minerals ever found on Earth.
 Some are almost as old as the Earth itself.

 Heavy mineral sand from Sri Lanka which contains lots of different minerals.
 Width of view 20 mm.